 As this year’s theme was ‘Design for what matters’, and the plastic soup does matter, CREAX submitted the FIYLTER project.

 On 12 September 2018, the final judging and award ceremony took place in Kronberg, Germany.
-Out of 3087 projects from 107 countries, the international jury, with representatives from Braun, Procter & Gamble, De’Longhi and Lego, FIYLTER won the BraunPrize in the Sustainability category.
+Out of 3087 projects from 107 countries, the international jury, with representatives from Braun, Procter & Gamble, De’Longhi and Lego, awarded FIYLTER with the BraunPrize in the Sustainability category.